crosscode-nl/partition/README.md

 ### partition.ToChan

+This func returns a chan that receives all partitions one by one.

 ~~~go
 	a := []int{1, 2, 3, 4, 5, 6, 7, 8, 9}
 	for part := range partition.ToChan(len(a), 5) {